-Effective Structured Problem Solving through Self-awareness
+Effective Structured Problem Solving through Self-Awareness

 Seeing the Real Gap